dvdciri/daggraph/README.md

 </p>

 ## Deprecation
-This library is now deprecated in favour of solutions based directly on the Dagger PSI (`BindingGraphPlugin`), therefore will no longer be maintained.
+This library is now deprecated in favour of solutions based directly on the Dagger PSI (`BindingGraphPlugin`).
+The project will no longer be maintained.

 This is an example project that works pretty well: https://github.com/arunkumar9t2/scabbard.